Do you know a teen who is struggling with cutting or other self-harm behaviors?

 I am inspired to do this work because I am passionate about helping adolescents to have better relationships with parents, peers, and self.

-It gives me joy to see once frustrated and hurt teens come away from my office with a sense of hope, increased confidence, and improved ability to communicate their feelings and thoughts.
+It gives me the joy to see once frustrated and hurt teens come away from my office with a sense of hope, increased confidence, and improved ability to communicate their feelings and thoughts.

 I specialize in helping teens that self-injure find the cause of their pain and assist them in finding healthy coping skills to deal with the stresses of their life.